nickrmcclorey/tropic/README.md

 - open other programs in active folder

 ## Getting Started
-Clone it and use npm.
-You can do it.
-I believe in you.
+Clone it and use npm
 ```
 git clone https://github.com/nickrmcclorey/tropic.git
 cd tropic